SourceSecurity.com

 • ATMs provide convenience for bank customers, but they have vulnerabilities

-• Looking back at 2020: Mergers and acquisitions continue despite turbulence
+• Looking back at 2020: Security mergers and acquisitions continue despite COVID-19

 As a leader, I am a big proponent of using what’s happened in the past — and is currently happening in the present — to better prepare our business and our customers for what’s to come.
 Applying this mindset in the financial industry is particularly helpful.
 The emergence of various technologies and trends enables us to determine what we can optimise for the highest efficiency and satisfaction level.